atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 Borrowing money (from VCs, funds, loans, market) is starting to look less appealing to me.
 And yet companies do need to borrow money from market and other sources to expand, sustain, etc. The founder of Ikea [borrowed 500 Krona](https://www.acquired.fm/episodes/ikea) to purchase and then sell fountain pens.
 He repaid the money, and Ikea, since then, have had no outside financing, no debt financing.

 Lastly and most importantly I think it's the culture that matters.
 Of course, it's a vague and open-to-interpretation concept.
 And culture is generally not stagnant; doesn't remain unchanged for long.
 But many of your actions are rooted in an existing culture or are aspiring towards some culture.
-And every action updates the culture- what is acceptable and what's not, what is rewarded and what isn't, are you open to criticism, debate, difference of opinion, etc. What do you do when things go wrong.
-Certainly, GE had a culture problem.
+And every action updates the culture- what is acceptable and what's not, what is rewarded and what isn't, are you open to criticism, debate, difference of opinion, what you do when things go wrong, etc. Certainly, GE had a culture problem.
 I have seen a couple of rotten companies and maybe it boiled down to this vague idea of culture.
 This becomes particularly noticeable when you are inside and company's fortunes turn (for better or for worse).

 ---
 *Best invention/ discovery was electricity, wheel.
 Electricity seems ok.
 But wheel?
 No way.
 The best was probably the second wheel.
 Have you seen the idiots on unicycles?
 (Rich Hall gag.)
 Surprisingly, AFAIK, evolution has not come up with a wheel (some sea-bed dwelling fish have pods closely resembling wheels but not exactly wheels- your know, translate-to-rotary motion, friction reducing, etc.).
-Evolution works on the good enough principle.
+Evolution works on the good enough principle, doesn't want to perfect things/ mechanisms.

 TODO: A post about power.